Table of Contents

 t, all non-local variables mentioned within an anonymous function body or a local function body, except for global special variables, should have hyphenless names.

 Rule L1 is the least permissive of names with hyphens, and Rule L3 the most permissive.
-In that regard, Rule L3 is best.
-Sticking to Rule L1 requires the least amount of brain power, and Rule L3 the most.
-In that regard, Rule L1 is best.
-I choose L2.
+Rule L1 requires the least amount of thinking, and Rule L3 the most.

 Whichever rule you choose, don’t forget that function parameters are local variables too and therefore you must follow that rule when you are choosing names for function parameters.